jhpyle/docassemble/_docs/playground.md

 ![playground]({{ site.baseurl }}/img/playground-main.png)

-Each "tab" on the Playground page represents a separate [YAML] file, or a folder in which you can store files.

 To create a new [YAML] file, click the <i class="glyphicon glyphicon-plus-sign" aria-hidden="true"></i> icon.

-You can use each tab for a different interview.
+You can use multiple files to organize parts of a single interview.

-You can also use multiple tabs to organize parts of a single interview.
-For example, if you have a tab called "interview.yml" and a tab called "questions.yml," you can incorporate one into the other by reference.
+For example, if you have a file called "interview.yml" and a file called "questions.yml," you can incorporate one into the other by reference.

-For example, suppose your "interview.yml" tab contains:
+For example, suppose your "interview.yml" file contains:

 {% highlight yaml %}
 ---